lambda-feedback/RiskAssessment/README.md

 On top of that, when starting a new evaluation function, you will have to complete a set of unit test scripts, which not only make sure your code is reliable, but also helps you to build a _specification_ for how the code should function before you start programming.

 Once the code passes all these tests, it will then be uploaded to AWS and will be deployed and ready to go in only a few minutes.

-## Pre-requisites
-Although all programming can be done through the GitHub interface, it is recommended you do this locally on your machine.
-To do this, you must have installed:

-- Python 3.8 or higher.

-- GitHub Desktop or the `git` CLI.

-- A code editor such as Atom, VS Code, or Sublime.

-Copy this template over by clicking **Use this template** button found in the repository on GitHub.
-Save it to the `lambda-feedback` Organisation.